finbarrtimbers/finbarrtimbers.github.io/_posts/2017-01-20-Useful-oneliners.md

 ## Diff contents of two folders

-Checks which files are different
+Checks which files are different between the folders `dir1` and `dir2`.
+I've used this more times than I'd care to admit.

 `diff -qr dir1 dir2`